limcuili/notes_app/README.md

 Update 1: I have coded and been feature testing as I go.
 However, I have been having trouble conceptualizing the unit tests.
 I have spoken to other students and have decided that I will use mocking to create the unit test.
 I will comment out the entirety of the code and unit test from there.
 I then try dependency injection at a later date - I think I'm able to separate individual notes from the list of notes in list.rb, so my code will have the view_body and add_body methods in a separate file called note.rb.

+Update 2: I now know I have to do class extraction before dependency injection.
+I have also hit a roadblock with unit tests because I am unsure how to test functions within an irb interactive menu.
+I am least confident with the spec file.
+Let me do the class extraction first (yes, I know this is not following the process, but I will need to ask someone about it, and I would rather have more clarity when asking, and also I don't want to sit around doing nothing)

 ## The below is to help myself keep track of the feature test I run

 recall that the interactive menu gives us the following options: